Open House Will the ban on the public display of firearms help rein in gun violence in the state?

 QUESTION

-In a bid to promote the Punjabi culture, CM Bhagwant Mann recently called for a mass movement for displaying all signboards across the state in Punjabi.
+In an attempt to promote the Punjabi culture, Chief Minister Bhagwant Mann recently called for a mass movement for displaying all signboards across the state in Punjabi.
 Do you think the move would help promote Punjabi in the state?

 Suggestions in not more than 200 words can be sent to jalandhardesk@tribunemail.com by Thursday (December 1)